tomas-fryza/vhdl-course/Labs/04-segment/README.md

 ------------------------------------------------------------------------
 -- Architecture body for seven-segment display decoder
 ------------------------------------------------------------------------
-architecture behavioral of hex_7seg is begin
+architecture Behavioral of hex_7seg is begin

     --------------------------------------------------------------------